clottman/cassey-on-eleventy/posts/hit-and-runs.md

 The officer who responded to this incredibly dangerous offense has responded to 9 bike-car crashes, and has never once ticketed a driver for failing to respect the right of the way of the person on a bike.
 Did bias cause a delay in processing and prioritization, meaning this clearly dangerous driver will likely stay on the streets unpunished?

-Credit to Chris St. Pierre, in his replies to [this tweet from LPD](https://twitter.com/Lincoln_Police/status/1138891866584363014), for these stats & questions.
+Credit to Chris St. Pierre, in his replies to this tweet from LPD `https://twitter.com/Lincoln_Police/status/1138891866584363014`, for these stats & questions.